 Laura D. Jenkins

-Professor and Graduate Director, Political Science, Faculty Affiliate WGSS and Asian Studies
+Professor of Political Science, Faculty Affiliate WGSS and Asian Studies

 Laura Dudley Jenkins' research focuses on social justice policies in the context of culturally diverse democracies, including India, Indonesia, South Africa, and the United States.